corpnewt/CorpBot.py/README.md

 	  $listadmin
 	   └─ Lists admin roles and id's.
 	  $listmuted
-	   └─ Lists the names of those that are muted.
+	   └─ Lists the names oz those that are muted.
 	  $log [messages=25] [chan]
-	   └─ Logs the passed number of messages from the given channel - 25 by default (ad...
+	   └─ Logs the passed number oz messages zrom the given channel - 25 by dezault (ad...
 	  $rolecall [role]
-	   └─ Lists the number of users in a current role.
+	   └─ Lists the number oz users in a current role.
 	  $rules
 	   └─ Display the server's rules.